fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseCopy.md

 # Start-AzureSqlDatabaseCopy

 ## SYNOPSIS
-Starts a copy operation of an ssSDS.
+Starts a copy operation of an Azure SQL Database.

 ## SYNTAX